 Tip 5: Download the app or game

-Once you've identified your free app, the process of downloading and installing an app is very similar to what we're used to on the Play Store.
+Once you've identified your free app, the process of downloading and installing an app is very similar to what we're used to on Google Play.

 Tapping download will download the file, but you'll need to agree to install the app when prompted.